tinify/third-party-integrations/umbraco.md

 url: "https://tinifier.backend-devs.com/"
 ---

-Tinifier is a free Umbraco package for image compression that removes files size limits, supports Azure and is among top 50 Umbraco packages.
-It allows to dramatically reduced the size of PNG and JPEG images which positively influence on a page loading time and visitors loyalty.
+Tinifier is a free Umbraco package.
+It is among the top 50 packages, reduces the size of images dramatically, supports Azure, positively influences page loading and improves visitor loyalty.